 The Open Technology Fund

 (OTF) is a critical funding partner in the global fight for internet freedom.
-Today, more than two billion people around the world use technologies supported by the non-profit’s work to communicate securely, circumvent censorship, and combat authoritarianism.
-In short, OTF serves as a beacon of hope furthering the interests of human rights, internet freedom, and democratic values in an increasingly repressive online environment.
-Yet shockingly, the bipartisan U.S.-based organization is currently under threat from its own government.
-If a new political appointee has his way, the goodwill and trust that has taken years for OTF to build will be wiped away and dismantled.
+More than two billion people around the world currently rely on technologies supported by the non-profit’s work to communicate securely, circumvent censorship, and combat authoritarianism.
+In an increasingly repressive online environment, OTF serves as an essential beacon of hope furthering the interests of human rights, internet freedom, and democratic values.
+Yet shockingly, the bipartisan U.S.-based organization was attacked by its own government in the summer of 2020.
+This is the remarkable story of the internet freedom community’s response to that threat.

-While Congress was in the process of introducing the OTF Authorization Act, which would have further enhanced the organization’s independence and long-term sustainability, the Trump Administration nominated a new head for US Agency for Global Media (USAGM), Michael Pack.
-Pack, a known ally of Steve Bannon, was finally confirmed on June 4, 2020 (his controversial nomination had been pending for nearly two years).
+While Congress was in the process of introducing the Open Technology Fund Authorization Act to further enhance OTF’s independence and long-term sustainability, the Trump Administration nominated Michael Pack to become CEO of USAGM.
+Pack, a conservative filmmaker and known ally of Steve Bannon, was eventually confirmed on June 4, 2020 (after his controversial nomination had sat pending for almost two years).
 His appointment led to immediate resignations within the agency.

 The new leader of USAGM quickly set about dismantling the leadership of the agency’s various organizations.
 On June 17, in what was dubbed the “Wednesday night massacre,” Pack dismissed the heads of Radio Free Asia, Middle East Broadcasting, Radio Free Europe/Radio Liberty, and OTF (CEO Libby Liu).
-He then attempted to unilaterally disband OTF’s entire bipartisan Board of Directors - replacing trusted and experienced professionals with the likes of Bethany Kozma, an anti-trans and anti-abortion activist with no support in the internet freedom community whatsoever.
+He then attempted to unilaterally disband OTF’s entire bipartisan Board of Directors – seeking to replace trusted and experienced professionals with the likes of Bethany Kozma, an anti-trans and anti-abortion activist, and someone who has no expertise or ties with the internet freedom community.
 Just a day later, Pack also attempted to fire OTF President and acting CEO Laura Cunningham.

 Hundreds of community-based organizations immediately spoke out in protest.
 Pack’s reckless moves were also swiftly condemned on both sides of the political aisle.
-Representative Michael McCaul (R-TX), the ranking member on the House Foreign Affairs Committee, immediately called the actions “troubling,” saying he hopes “CEO Pack will find time very soon to explain to me and my colleagues on the House Foreign Affairs Committee his reasons for making these decisions.”
-In a joint press release, McCaul and Senator Marsha Blackburn (R-TN) reiterated that they were “troubled” by the unconsulted termination of OTF’s President and, given her impressive track record, were “concerned about the future of the organization.”
-Senator Bob Menendez (D-NJ), the ranking member of the Senate Foreign Relations Committee, called for the acting Inspector General of the State Department to investigate whether the firings violated applicable rules of independence.
+In a joint press release, Representative Michael McCaul (R-TX), the ranking member on the House Foreign Affairs Committee, and Senator Marsha Blackburn (R-TN) reiterated that they were “troubled” by the unconsulted termination of OTF’s President and Board of Directors.
+In turn, Senator Bob Menendez (D-NJ), the ranking member of the Senate Foreign Relations Committee, called for the acting Inspector General of the State Department to investigate whether the firings violated applicable rules of independence.

 On June 23, 2020, OTF and members of the organization’s Board of Directors filed a complaint in the District Court of the District of Columbia seeking injunctive relief to nullify Pack’s reckless attempts to fire OTF officers and directors.
-The legal challenge, which asserts Pack’s actions broke the law by breaching the statutory “firewall” designed to keep OTF and its sister organizations independent from the government, became immediate national news (and is currently on appeal at the D.C.
+The legal challenge, which asserted Pack’s actions broke the law by breaching the statutory “firewall” designed to keep OTF and its sister organizations independent from the government, became immediate national news (and was ultimately appealed to the D.C.
 Circuit Court of Appeals).
-The following day, a coalition of U.S. Senators and Representatives demanded answers from Pack regarding claims that he is "seeking to change the fundamental mission of OTF and to redirect millions of dollars in OTF funding to technologies that were previously denied funding."
+The following day, a coalition of U.S. Senators and Representatives demanded answers from Pack regarding claims that he was "seeking to change the fundamental mission of OTF and to redirect millions of dollars in OTF funding to technologies that were previously denied funding."

-On July 1, 2020, a bipartisan coalition of seven Senators – including prominent Republicans Marco Rubio, Lindsey Graham, and Susan Collins – sent a "scathing" letter to Pack expressing their “deep concern” about his unilateral actions and vowing to conduct “a thorough review of USAGM’s funding to ensure that United States international broadcasting is not politicized and the agency is able to fully and effectively carry out its core mission."
+On July 1, 2020, a bipartisan coalition of seven Senators – including prominent Republicans Marco Rubio, Lindsey Graham, and Susan Collins – sent a "scathing" letter to Pack expressing their “deep concern” about his unilateral actions and vowing to conduct “a thorough review of USAGM’s funding."
 Two days later, a group of key Representatives warned: "If the firewall that protects USAGM’s editorial independence is eroded, it will make USAGM ineffective.
 Rather than providing a counter-point to autocratic regimes, it would call into question the U.S.’s commitment to democratic values, and risk reinforcing misperceptions that USAGM media outlets are simply state propaganda, no different from Russia Today or others around the world."

-On August 20, OTF filed suit at the Court of Federal Claims alleging multiple breaches of contract by USAGM and seeking the roughly $20 million in internet freedom funding that has been unjustifiably withheld.
+In response, OTF filed suit at the Court of Federal Claims on August 20 alleging multiple breaches of contract by USAGM and seeking roughly $20 million in unjustifiably withheld internet freedom funding.
 The following month, Pack was subpoenaed to appear before the House Foreign Affairs Committee and provide testimony explaining his actions.
-Instead, USAGM's CEO chose to defy the Committee's subpoena, angering Republicans and Democrats alike.
+Instead, USAGM's rogue CEO chose to defy the Committee's subpoena, angering Republicans and Democrats alike.

 Everyday, journalists, political dissidents, human rights defenders, and members of the most vulnerable communities across the globe trust their lives to OTF-supported technology and organizing, including: